Know Your Medicines: Time to Say Yes

-October is American Pharmacists Month.
-This is the perfect month – actually, any month is the perfect month – to stop and think about the medicines you take every day.
-What kinds of things do you need to know about your medicines to take them safely, take them correctly, and prevent medication errors?
+Today is the perfect day to stop and think about the medicines you take every day.
+What information do you need to know about your medicines to take them safely, take them correctly, and prevent medication errors?

 HbL PharmaConsulting promotes “8 Things to Know about Your Medications,” listed below.
 Many of you already might know this information about each of your medicines.
-However, if you don’t or if you know only some of these 8 points, it never is too late to ask more specific questions.
+However, if you don’t--or if you know only some of these 8 points--it never is too late to ask additional questions at your next visit to the pharmacy.
 Pharmacists are medication experts and can help you understand your prescription and nonprescription medicines.
+The next time you pick up a prescription, whether it is a refill of an old medicine or a brand new medicine for you, when the clerk asks if you have any questions for the pharmacist--say YES!

 “8 Things to Know about Your Medications”